 If you joined 3 January, 2020 and your baby is due on 20th February, 2021, then you'd be eligible for benefits toward pregnancy services under your OVHC policy (depending on your level of cover).

-A waiting period is the period between the date your cover becomes effective and the time you need to serve before you're eligible for that procedure or service.
-During this time no benefit is payable for procedures or services that have a waiting period.
+A waiting period is the period between the date your cover starts and the time you need to wait before you're eligible for benefits for that procedure or service.
+During a waiting period no benefit is payable for any procedures or services.
+After the waiting period has been served, you’ll then be eligible for benefits.

-If you try to claim on items such as pregnancy when you haven't served the 12 month waiting period, you'll need to be aware that you'll incur significant up-front and additional out-of-pocket costs.
-These costs are an average $16,000 depending on the level of maternity service / care provided.
-During a waiting period, these costs are your responsibility because they're not yet covered by your OVHC policy.
+If you try to claim for pregnancy-related services when you haven't served the 12-month waiting period, you’ll have significant up-front and additional out-of-pocket costs.
+Birthing costs can be more than $10,000, even for an uncomplicated delivery.
+During a pregnancy waiting period, costs for pregnancy-related services are your responsibility because they're not yet covered by your OVHC policy.

-In all instances, you'll need to notify us on 1300 174 538 as soon as possible so we can help you find lower cost options and pre-natal programs.
+In all instances, you’ll need to let us know about your pregnancy by calling us on 1300 174 537 as soon as possible so we can help you find lower cost options and pre-natal programs that suit your needs.

 Your costs will be minimised if you have: